SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/README.md

 You have
 - an SAP Datasphere service instance
 - a service account user assigned to a space

+## Use case: Best Run Bikes

+Best Run Bikes is an organization which sells bikes.
+It has offices spread across the world.
+The organization would like to focus on improving in a few departments.
+Improving sales and employee satisfaction are of paramount importance to the company.
+Post Covid era is still a challenging time for the organization as a whole.

+In the exercises, we will help Best Run Bikes to:
+1. gain an overview of the products sold so that they can plan the future inventory
+2. gain an overview of revenue in EMEA in order to improve sales
+3. gain an overview of employee morale in the post covid times

+Part 1: Focuses on Modelling
+We will learn to create different artifacts in the Datasphere which utilizes heaps of business data in a meaningful way

+Part 2: Focuses on Data Integration
+We will learn how to enrich exisiting business data by integrating data from other sources

 ## Table Of Contents

 <!-- disco-toc-start -->